![]() |

 such stereotypes would swiftly decline and instead be substituted

 with accurate representations.
+THE

 ASIAN AMERICAN COMMUNITIES have not exactly made